 Real World Equivalent: English

-Native languages for different species groups and cities are listed below.
+Native languages for different species, groups, and cities are listed below.
 The spoken language of a particular area is often the result of a large population of a certain species.
 Likewise, certain professions might also be experts in different languages for an expanded business pool or scholarly interest.
 Some native languages will share common language roots and evolve over time, while others will stand alone with their origins and remain relatively unchanged since their inception.

 Below is a real-world list of languages and what species' language they inspire.
 Some species do not have specific language inspiration as their populations are low or they might not have a verbal tradition.
 For more information on particular species, go to their species page.